mylioja/SourceNormalizer/README.md

 It turned out, that this was the easy part.

-## Other Goals
+## Other Goals added along the way

-I started with a very simple program, but then got the bright idea to use this as an opportunity to experiment with some techniques I have lately wanted to try.
+It started as a very simple program, but then got the bright idea to use this as an opportunity to experiment with some techniques I have lately wanted to try.

 Here's the list: